-- 5.2.3.1.10 A checklist giving the current date of each page in the AIP shall be reissued frequently to assist the user in maintaining a current publication. - 5.2.3.1.11 The sheet size should be no larger than $210 \times 297$ mm, except that larger sheets may be used provided they are folded to the same size. - 5.2.3.1.12 When a small number of charts are to be included and chart size is not larger than 210 mm $\times$ 297 mm or allows for folding to these dimensions, they should be contained in the AIP.
-If, on the other hand, there are many charts and they are frequently amended, it may be convenient to place them in a separate volume with a separate subscription service. - 5.2.3.1.13 Maps and charts included in the AIP should be paginated in the same manner as other material. - 5.2.3.1.14 AIP Supplement pages should be coloured in order to be conspicuous, preferably in yellow. - 5.2.3.1.15 AIP Supplement pages should be kept as the first item in the AIP parts. - Note: As alternate to eliminate the need to continuously refer to the front of the AIP for the required information, the Supplements may be divided into specific parts (e.g. GEN, ENR, AD) for insertion in each AIP part, as necessary. - 5.2.3.1.16 AIP Supplement pages shall be kept in the AIP as long as all or some of their contents remain valid. - 5.2.3.1.17 Each AIP Supplement page shall show a publication date. - 5.2.3.1.18 Each AIRAC AIP Supplement page shall show a publication date and an effective date.
+- 5.2.3.1.10 A checklist giving the current date of each page in the AIP shall be reissued frequently to assist the user in maintaining a current publication. - 5.2.3.1.11 The sheet size should be no larger than 210×297 mm, except that larger sheets may be used provided they are folded to the same size. - 5.2.3.1.12 When a small number of charts are to be included and chart size is not larger than 210 mm \times 297 mm or allows for folding to these dimensions, they should be contained in the AIP.
+If, on the other hand, there are many charts and they are frequently amended, it may be convenient to place them in a separate volume with a separate subscription service. - 5.2.3.1.13 Maps and charts included in the AIP should be paginated in the same manner as other material. - 5.2.3.1.14 AIP Supplement pages should be coloured in order to be conspicuous, preferably in yellow. - 5.2.3.1.15 AIP Supplement pages should be kept as the first item in the AIP parts. - Note: To eliminate the need to continuously refer to the front of the AIP for the required information, the Supplements may be divided into specific parts (e.g. GEN, ENR, AD) for insertion in each AIP part, as necessary. - 5.2.3.1.16 AIP Supplement pages shall be kept in the AIP as long as all or some of their contents remain valid.